 Fit testing is done after respiratory safety training is completed and also verifies that the user is able to demonstrate the required level of competency in how to inspect the respirator prior to use, don the respirator, perform a user seal check, and doff the respirator.

 The Fit Test Process

 - A fit test shall be done before the initial use of a respirator, and then repeated every 2 years.
-If the user undergoes a change that may affect the fit of the respirator (ex. weight loss/gain, dental changes, cosmetic surgery, etc.) then EHS should be advised and fit testing should be repeated.
+If the user undergoes a change that may affect the fit of the respirator (ex. weight loss/gain, pregnancy, dental changes, cosmetic surgery, etc.) then EHS should be advised and fit testing should be repeated.